ruu5cn/python-projects/README.md

-This is just a repository for some of my python projects
+This is just a repository for some of my python projects.
+All of these are modules.